FlickerLogicalStack/CloudMailAPI/README.md

 ## Examples of usage
 I decided implement the structure of the original API so for the `file/add` request you must call the method `MailCloud_instance.api.file.add(...)`.
-All realized methods are written in the table above.
+All realized methods are described in the table above.
 #### Basic usage
 ```
 >>> import mail_cloud_api